MohitMandhana1/Stock-I/README.md

 Welcome to **Stock-I**, a visually engaging and user-friendly stock analysis tool.
 Built with Streamlit, Stock-I empowers traders and investors to make data-driven decisions through insightful visualizations, AI recommendations, and customizable favorites tracking.

 ---
+Link to the app deployed using streamlit: https://stock-i.streamlit.app/

 ## 📌 Description
 Stock-I is designed to simplify stock analysis for traders and investors.
 Whether you’re exploring a single stock’s trends or tracking your favorite stocks, Stock-I has you covered.
 With features like AI-powered insights and technical analysis, Stock-I ensures you stay ahead in the market.